Le Anne Spino-Seijas

 email Le Anne's website

 Le Anne earned her Bachelor’s degree in 2009 at The College of New Jersey.
 She majored in Psychology (Cognitive) and Spanish and minored in Linguistics and French.
-Currently, she is working as a Coordinating Assistant to Dr. VanPatten.
-Her responsibilities include developing online activities for the Spanish language textbook Sol y viento, writing tests, observing teachers, and teaching Spanish classes.
-Le Anne also teaches two Integrative Language Options (ILOs) for the Residential College of Arts and Humantities on Venezuelan discourse and poverty in Venezuela.
+Currently, she spends the majority of her time teaching and conducting research.
+At MSU, she has taught various Spanish language classes, a methods of second and foreign language teaching class, and an introduction to SLA class.
+She also spent three years working as a Coordinating Assistant to Bill VanPatten in the Department of Romance and Classical Studies.
+Her responsibilities included developing online activities for the Spanish language textbook Sol y viento, writing departmental tests, and observing teachers.
+She also worked for the Residential College of Arts and Humanities for one year planning and leading two Integrative Language Options (ILOs) on Venezuelan culture.
 In her spare time she enjoys running, traveling, and visiting family on the Outer Banks (NC) and in Venezuela.

-Her research interests include L2 Spanish processing, the acquisition of morpho-syntax, the development of mental representations, vocabulary acquisition, language instruction, noticing, verbal protocol reactivity, and CALL
+Her research interests include L2 Spanish processing, grammatical gender agreement, language instruction, statistical practices in SLA, vocabulary acquisition, verbal protocol reactivity, and CALL.

 Michigan State University